 Remember that it’s crucial to ensure that your site is accessible on all popular devices including smartphones and tablets.
 You’ll need to decide whether to stick with a mobile site or create a mobile app for iOS and/or Android users.

 Now that you have a plan for desktop and mobile, it’s time to start turning that plan into a reality.
 Your website builder should make it easy to implement your design ideas and craft a site that works on both desktops and mobile devices.

 Before launching your site publicly, take some time to test it out on your own devices.
 You can also ask friends, family members, and colleagues to use the site in order to pick up on technical issues and identify any room for improvement.

 After launching your site, you’ll need to focus on building up content, reaching out to new audiences, and monetizing your videos through ads, paid subscriptions, or another model to make money online.
 The way you promote and monetize your content will play a major role in the long-term success of your site.

 Frequently Asked Questions About Video Hosting Website

 While it’s unlikely that any competitors will take YouTube’s space in the near future, creating a video hosting website isn’t as complicated as it might sound.
 With the right tools, you can put together a surprisingly functional site on a relatively limited budget.

-Developing a similar type of site can be highly lucrative if you’re willing to put in the time and effort necessary to find a consistent audience.
 With hundreds of millions of Americans watching an average of nearly six hours of video every day, you don’t need a substantial market share to generate sustainable revenue.

 Disadvantages of Youtube